AlexZhidkov/BedfordHarbourBOM/README.md

 - which materials (in which quantities and at what cost) need to be ordered to produce desired quantity of end products
 - how much it cost to build a product

-For more information see project wiki
+For more information see project Wiki: https://github.com/AlexZhidkov/BedfordHarbourBOM/wiki